United Nations Security Council Resolution 1964: Observations

 In the preamble of the resolution, the Council reaffirmed its support of the Djibouti Peace Process and the role of the Transitional Federal Government.
 It stated that the parties in Somalia had to renounce violence and co-operate in order to bring about peace and stability in the country.
 The Council commended the role of AMISOM and the contributions of Burundi and Uganda to the force, and reiterated the importance of fully functioning security services in Somalia.

 Meanwhile, there was concern about the humanitarian situation in the country, and attacks on humanitarian aid workers; all violence and human rights violations against the civilian population and aid workers were condemned.
 Furthermore, concern was expressed at the decline in humanitarian funding for Somalia, with the Council urging states to contribute.

 Acts

 Acting under Chapter VII of the United Nations Charter, African Union member states were authorised to continue their mission in Somalia until September 30, 2011, and increase the size of AMISOM to 12,000 personnel, up from 8,000.
 The Secretary-General Ban Ki-moon was instructed to provide logistical services to the operation.
 It recalled its intention within Resolution 1863 (2008) to consider the possibility of establishing a United Nations peacekeeping mission in Somalia.

-The resolution called for the safety of humanitarian workers to be guaranteed; the end of violence and human rights violations against the population; and welcomed efforts of United Nations officies and agencies to increase the presence of the United Nations in Somalia.
+The resolution called for the safety of humanitarian workers to be guaranteed; the end of violence and human rights violations against the population; and welcomed efforts of United Nations offices and agencies to increase the presence of the United Nations in Somalia.